viniciuskneves/articles/berlin_en_news.md

 ![Berlin panoramic](https://pbs.twimg.com/profile_banners/18760371/1494923251/1500x500)

 I'm going to walk you through the process of creating [@Berlin_en_News](https://twitter.com/Berlin_en_News), a Twitter BOT that tweets Berlin's news in English for non-German speakers.
-The [project](https://github.com/viniciuskneves/berlin_en_news) was developed using Javscript.
+The [project](https://github.com/viniciuskneves/berlin_en_news) was developed using Javascript.
 It is an AWS Lambda function that has an AWS CloudWatch scheduler as trigger.
 The function crawls Berlin's latest news and tweets it =]

 ## Motivation